- Search The Registry

 Charles P. Adams Sr.

 The birth of Charles P. Adams, Sr., in 1873 is marked on this date.
 He was a Black educator and administrator.

 He was born in Brusly, Louisiana, and worked his way through Tuskegee Institute.
 During this time he became a committed student of Booker T. Washington.
 In 1901,(after graduation) the North Louisiana Farmers’ Relief Association (NLFRA) asked Adams to return to Louisiana.
 The group had asked Tuskegee’s Washington to find a man capable of setting up an agricultural and industrial school in North Louisiana.
 Adams was that man and that school eventually became Grambling University.

 On acreage two miles west of the school’s present site, Adams established what was known as the Colored Industrial and Agricultural School.
 The first student body of this little school totaled 105 students, most of them from the immediate community.
-Room and board was five dollars a month, most often paid with home-cured meat, chickens, syrup, meal, flour, and potatoes.
+Room and board were five dollars a month, most often paid with home-cured meat, chickens, syrup, meal, flour, and potatoes.
 In 1904, he married Martha N. Adams.

 He lectured in nearby communities, and through his connection with Washington, he secured some financial assistance from the northern states and from Canada to keep the struggling institution alive.
 The school’s first faculty consisted of three people: Adams, as principal and teacher, his wife, Martha, co-founder as well as domestic science teacher, and A. C. Welcher, a farm instructor.